TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Media/Index.rst

 =========================

-Like images, it is best practice to add new video and audio files using the :guilabel:`File > Filelist` module, which is covered in the :ref:`Getting Started Tutorial <t3start:the-file-module-or-image-archives>`.
+Like images, it is best practice to add new video and audio files using the :guilabel:`File > Filelist` module, which is covered in the :ref:`chapter about the file module <file-module>`.
 This method means files are centrally stored and any information or metadata you add to the file is used wherever that media file is used on the site.